 The Heritage channel features a weekly dose of retro car porn for the classic Lincoln enthusiasts, while the Lincoln Now channel uncovers stories on product and lifestyle through a very Tumblr-esque perspective.
 Snackable brand content in the form of short films, photo essays, quotes, sketches, and – naturally – GIFs make their way onto this site to extend campaign content to the aspirational audience, content collectors, and the creative elite.

-We earned bragging rights when David Carp declared the Lincoln Motor Company one of a handful of brands that “gets it.”
+We earned bragging rights when David Karp declared the Lincoln Motor Company one of a handful of brands that “gets it.”
 Thanks, David.

 As luxury marketers, we were particularly excited to help Lincoln launch their ultra-premium product offering: Lincoln Black Label.
 Coupled with an elevated owner program, the Lincoln design team created four interior/exterior themes based on four unique experiences or feelings: Center Stage, Oasis, Modern Heritage, and Indulgence.
 We traveled the world to create content to illustrate those concepts to consumer audiences, in addition to building content that demonstrates the elevated approach to service, quality and craftsmanship that set this offering apart.